PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the adjacent 331-line
+3. Audit the adjacent 641-line
-   `_optimize_sinet_late_residual_pre_add_mul_add_prelu_chains` helper next.
+   `_optimize_sinet_deep_skip_concat_resize_affine_tail_chains` helper next.
-   Characterize its residual source selection, pre-ADD adapters, affine/PReLU constants, terminal output contract, fan-out, and graph-order boundaries before extracting a bounded semantic owner.
-Reuse the new common SiNet residual and constant contracts where the topology agrees.
+   Characterize its deep-skip source ownership, Resize branch, two Concat boundaries, affine constants, terminal fan-out, and graph-order constraints before choosing the smallest complete semantic transaction.
+Reuse the SiNet constant, metadata, and residual-prefix contracts only where the topology proves they are identical.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.